REVrobotics/Blinkin-Firmware/README.md

 This guide will use the programmer built into the Arduino Uno to target the Blinkin board.
 Be careful when following these instructions and wiring the device.

-- Follow the diagram below to carefully wire the Blinkin board into an Arduino UNO
+- Follow the diagram below to carefully wire the Blinkin board into an Arduino Uno
 - Remove the main chip from the socket of the Arduino.
 This will cause the built-in Arduino programmer to target the Blinkin instead.
 - Apply 12V to the Blinkin with an XT30 cable
 - Plug the Arduino UNO into your computer with a USB-A to USB-B cable